ryanwoconnor/NestAddonforSplunk/README.md

 2. Ensure you have your $SPLUNK_HOME variable set.
 More information on this can be found here: https://wiki.archlinux.org/index.php/Splunk

-3. Verify your nest_tokens.conf file is in the directory $SPLUNK_HOME/etc/apps/NestAddonforSplunk/local and follows the format for each Nest Account:
+3. You can also view internal logs about the Add-on by using the following search:

     ```
-    [stanza_name]
+    index=_internal source=*nest.log
     ```
-    ```
-    key = api_key
-    ```

 Disclaimer:
 ---------------------

 Though this Add-on does use REST Streaming Requests to access data from Nest and store it in Splunk, it is not intended to provide real-time alerts regarding the status of your Nest Protect.
-You should utilize the official [Nest App](https://nest.com/app/) in order to recieve alerts.
+You should utilize the official [Nest App](https://nest.com/app/) in order to receive alerts.

+If you need assistance with the app you can use the instructions above or reach out on Splunk Answers.